Oscars Facts: 25 Things You (Probably) Don't Know About the Academy Awards

 1. The youngest Oscar winner was Tatum O'Neal, who won Best Supporting Actress for "Paper Moon" (1973) when she was only 10 years old.
 Shirley Temple won the short-lived Juvenile Award at 6 years old.

 2. At 82, Christopher Plummer became the oldest person to win an Academy Award.
 He received the Best Supporting Actor Oscar for his work in "Beginners" (2010) opposite Ewan McGregor.

 3. After winning Best Actress for "Cabaret" (1972), Liza Minnelli became (and still is) the only Oscar winner whose parents both earned Oscars.
 Her mother, Judy Garland, received an honorary award in 1939 and her father, Vincente Minnelli, won Best Director for "Gigi" (1958).

-4. Nameplates for all potential winners are prepared ahead of time; this year, the Academy made 215 of them!
+4. Nameplates for all potential winners are prepared ahead of time; in 2014, the Academy made 215 of them!